Corstorphine Road

 Project Overview

-We are installing new screens and spill chambers to a storm overflow under Corstorphine Road to help prevent sewer related debris from entering the Water of Leith.
+We have installed new screens and spill chambers to a storm overflow under Corstorphine Road to help prevent sewer related debris from entering the Water of Leith.

 The project is part of our £500m Improving Urban Waters programme.

-Work began at the beginning of June 2025 for approximately six months.
+Work began at the beginning of June 2025 and was completed in December 2025.

-During delivery, Corstorphine Road is reduced to one lane under temporary traffic lights between Ormidale Terrace and Murrayfield Gardens.
+During delivery, Corstorphine Road was reduced to one lane under temporary traffic lights between Ormidale Terrace and Murrayfield Gardens.

 At a Glance

-- To prevent sewer debris entering the Water of Leith
+- To prevent sewer related debris entering the Water of Leith

 - Delivered by Caledonia Water Alliance